camkol/pomodoro/README.md

 ### What I learned

-This was a teston knowledge of components and props.
+This was a code along teaching formulas, useState and useRef.

 ### Continued development